hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/advertisement/facebook/README.md

    pytest test_facebook_ads.py
    ```

-This improved example demonstrates how to write effective, comprehensive tests covering valid inputs, invalid inputs, and exception handling.
+This improved example demonStartes how to write effective, comprehensive tests covering valid inputs, invalid inputs, and exception handling.
 Remember to replace the placeholders with your actual code for accurate testing.
 Remember to replace `test_facebook_ads.py` with a filename matching your tests.